-You are covered for unlimited days per benefit period, no prior hospital stay is required.
+You are covered for unlimited days per benefit period, no prior admission during the benefit hospital stay is required.
 Covered services include but are not limited to:

 - Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage, administration and all other components of blood.
-Coverage of whole blood and packed red cells begins with the first pint of blood that you need per calendar year If you receive addit - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services
+Coverage of whole blood and packed If you receive additional red cells begins with the first pint of blood that you need per calendar year - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services